Cuppixx/using-grapheneos.io/README.md

 Welcome to **Using GrapheneOS**, a personal collection of notes, apps, configs, and insights from my experience using GrapheneOS as a daily driver.

-While the web is full of reviews on social media, this repo aims to cut through some of the noise and give yet another, user-level perspective.
+While the web is full of reviews, this repo aims to cut through some of the noise and give yet another, user-level perspective.
 I’ll cover the open-source apps I rely on, the commercial software I haven’t found good open-source replacements for, the settings and tweaks I personally like, and even the small annoyances that come up along the way.

 Whether you're considering switching to GrapheneOS, already jumped ship, or just curious about using a _privacy-focused, de-googled Android fork_ — this hopefully helps to get some insights.